advika97/AERSP424_AirfoilAnalysis/README.md

 ## Build Instructions

+I am not using the two CMake functions, FetchContent_MakeAvailable() and FetchContent_Populate(), for wxWidgets because they are not working.
+Please follow instructions given below:

+### Windows

 1. Update Visual Studio 2022:
 	1. C++ Development -> select CLang tools checkbox (let other selections remain as they are)
 2. Upgrade Visual Studio 2022 to latest updates (it may take time).